utkdigitalinitiatives/trace_work_types_planning/docs/source/contents/dataset.rst

 alternateName
 -------------

+Alternative names that have been used to refer to this dataset, such as aliases or abbreviations.

+The property is modeled as `Text <https://schema.org/Text>`_.

 -------
 creator
 -------

 The creator or author of this dataset.

-If the creator is a person, it should be modelled as a `Schema.org Person <https://schema.org/Person>`_.
-If it is an organization, it should be modelled as a `Schema.org Organization <https://schema.org/Organization>`_.
+If the creator is a person, it should be modelled as a `Person <https://schema.org/Person>`_.
+If it is an organization, it should be modelled as a `Organization <https://schema.org/Organization>`_.

 To uniquely identify individuals, use ORCID ID as the value of the sameAs property of the Person type.